 Up to a quarter of the total budget may be used to pay for services from providers chosen by the MEP, such as ordering an expert study on a particular subject.

-The total cost of local assistants, service providors and trainees cannot be higher than 75 % of the total amount available for asistants.
+The total cost of local assistants, service providers and trainees cannot be higher than 75 % of the total amount available for assistants.

 Since 2009, MEPs may no longer have close relatives among their staff.
 There was a transitional period for those who were employed in the previous parliamentary term, which ran out with the elections in 2014.
 The assistants have to avoid external activities that may create a conflict of interest.

 The European Parliament welcomes over 300,000 visitors every year, from the EU and beyond, to its Brussels and Strasbourg premises.
 These visitors come in around 7,000 groups, the majority of which are invited by Members of the European Parliament (MEPs).
-Such groups may be subsidized by the Parliament, contributing to the payment of travel cost and meals.
+Such groups receive a financial contribution by the Parliament, contributing to the payment of travel cost and meals.

 The European Parliament believes that the public should have easy access to its proceedings and premises, because it sees transparency as important to the exercise of democratic rights within the European Union.
 As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, Parliament helps to cover their costs in order to prevent discrimination.